 Get ready for the time of your life!
 As the summer will be drawing to a close and the cows want to head home before the snow begins to fall, join us for the fall round up.
-Plus, this year we have a special surprise… We are offering two weeks of the Fall round up for the 2019 season, August 25th-31st and September 1st-7th.
+Plus, this year we have a special surprise… We are offering two weeks of the Fall round up for the 2020 season, the Spring Cattle Drive, from June 7th through June 13th, and the Fall Cattle Drive: August 30th through September 5th.

 Help us find those strays and bring them back to the heard as we “Head UP The Creek” to round up Cattle from the hillsides and creek drainages.
 Let’s pack a lunch, leave right after breakfast to begin our daily mountain adventure.
 Riding with our experience and knowledgeable “real Montana cowboys” will be an experience you will long remember.